little-star45/merit-order-price-simulation-v1.0/README.md

 It is allowed to use the program only for scientific purposes.
 Any modification of the code or distribution without the author's consent is prohibited.
-This is the first version of the application - based on global variables, matplotlib + tkinter libraries and written mainly functionally; in the future I plan to develop towards using Data.
+This is the first version of the application - based on global variables, matplotlib + tkinter libraries and written mainly functionally; in the future I plan to develop towards using database and ReactJS.

+The application allows you to play with energy prices ora energy mix.
+By modulating energy demand, power plant types and capacities, and CO2 rates, we can test different energy scenarios.
+It allows us to observe the phenomenon of dependence between energy price and energy demand, the impact of oze on energy prices and decisions.

 ![image](https://github.com/user-attachments/assets/7ec44723-e7d8-4002-89a1-3aa8a8845bb8)
 ![image](https://github.com/user-attachments/assets/15a2795d-721d-4def-b3f7-d535ff7ca92c)